planetsaint/zshsetup/README.md

 import os
 from weasyprint import HTML

-# Define the professional, no-emoji content for the README.md file
-readme_content = """# Zsh Configuration Environment

 This repository contains a performance-optimized Zsh configuration designed for Pop!_OS and Debian-based distributions.
 The environment utilizes Oh My Zsh and Powerlevel10k to provide a responsive, feature-rich command-line interface.

 ## System Features